pbailis/bailis.org-blog/_posts/2012-03-27-safety-and-liveness-eventual-consistency-is-not-safe.md

 ---
 layout: post
-title: "Safety and Liveness: Eventual Consistency Is Not Safe"
+title: "Safety and Liveness: Eventual consistency is not safe"
 date: 2012-03-27
 ---